The BFI Reuben Library, BFI Southbank, Belvedere Road, South Bank, London SE1 8XT

 If you wish to sit at one of our formal study desks and you have a bag larger than 30cm x 24cm, you will be asked to place it in one of our free lockers.

 Closed access material will be retrieved on the hour from 11am until 6pm, Tuesday–Friday.
 On Saturday material will normally be retrieved at 12pm, 1pm, 2pm, 3pm, 4pm and 5pm.
+If visiting on a Saturday, we would advise you to submit an Advance Request Form to ensure any closed access materials are available.

 - When you register, ask a member of staff at the counter for an introduction to the library, its collections and resources.